tdulcet/Distributed-Computing-Scripts/google-colab/README.md

 This service can be used to run Distributed Computing projects such as the [Great Internet Mersenne Prime Search](https://www.mersenne.org/) (GIMPS) for free.
 GIMPS can be run on an Nvidia GPU using the [CUDALucas](https://sourceforge.net/projects/cudalucas/) program or a CPU using the [Prime95](https://www.mersenne.org/download/) program.

 This repository contains two Jupyter Notebooks, a “CPU” only notebook (`GoogleColabCPU.ipynb`) and a “GPU and CPU” notebook (`GoogleColabGPU.ipynb`).
-The “CPU” notebook runs `Prime95`, while the “GPU and CPU” notebook runs both `CUDALucas` and `Prime95` since they can run in parallel to “crunch” more prime numbers.
+The “CPU” only notebook runs `Prime95`, while the “GPU and CPU” notebook runs both `CUDALucas` and `Prime95` since they can run in parallel to “crunch” more prime numbers.
 Each notebook makes use of Google Drive storage, which is provided to all Google accounts.

 ## How to Use